johnbrc/MPD-Distribution/modules/MPD-FH/MPD-FH.md/MPD-FH.md

 > They continued faithfully in the teaching of the apostles, in fellowship, in breaking bread and in prayer.

-This provides The *Maize Plant Discipleship Learning Process* with *six* elements (in practice, it may not be possible to incorporate all the elements, each time a learning group meets):
+The passage inspires some adaption of the reflective learning elements, whilst prayer and the breaking of bread provide two unique, additional elements.
+Thus the *Maize Plant Discipleship Learning Process* has *six* elements altogether (in practice, it may not always be possible to incorporate all of them, each time a learning group meets):

 1.	**HEAR** ... listen, heed
 -	**RETAIN** ... meditate, reflect